-In April 2022, a putative class action lawsuit was filed in the United States District Court for the Central District of California against the Company, Jaime Ellertson, Patrick Brickley, and David Meredith (the Company's former Chief Executive Officer) by Sylebra Capital Partners Master Fund Ltd, Sylebra Capital Parc Master Fund, and Sylebra Capital Menlo Master Fund.
-The lawsuit alleges violations of the federal securities laws by the Company and certain of its officers and directors arising out of purported misrepresentations in the information the Company provided to investors regarding the Company's organic and inorganic revenue growth, the status of integrating acquisitions, and the impact of COVID-19 on the Company's business, which allegedly artificially inflated the price of the Company's stock during the period November 4, 2019 to February 24, 2022.
+In April 2022, a putative class action lawsuit was filed in the United States District Court for the Central District of California against the Company, Jaime Ellertson, Patrick Brickley, and David Meredith (the Company's former Chief Executive Officer) by Sylebra Capital Partners Master Fund Ltd, Sylebra Capital Parc Master Fund, and Sylebra Capital Menlo Master Fund (collectively, "Sylebra").
+In September 2022, Sylebra filed an amended and restated complaint.
+The lawsuit alleges violations of the federal securities laws by the Company and certain of its officers and directors arising out of purported misrepresentations in the information the Company provided to investors regarding the Company's organic and inorganic revenue growth and the status of integrating acquisitions, which allegedly artificially inflated the price of the Company's stock during the period November 4, 2019 to February 24, 2022.
 The Company is not able to estimate the amount of the loss allegedly suffered by members of the putative class or the amount of legal costs and internal efforts associated with defending the Company and the Company's officers and directors.
 The Company believes that the allegations and claims made in this lawsuit are wholly without merit and intends to defend the action vigorously.
+In October 2022, the Company filed a motion to dismiss the lawsuit on various grounds, including failure to plead any actionable misstatement or omission, failure to establish scienter, and failure to meet the pleading requirements of the Private Securities Litigation Reform Act and other applicable law.
 Even if the Company were to prevail, this litigation could continue to be costly and time-consuming and divert the attention of the Company's management and key personnel from the Company's business operations.
 During the course of the litigation, the Company anticipates announcements of the results of hearings and motions, and other interim developments related to the litigation.
-If securities analysts or investors regard these announcements as negative, the market price of the Company's business, financial condition, results of operations and cash flows.
+If securities analysts or investors regard these announcements as negative, the market price of the Company's common stock may decline.
+If the Company is unsuccessful in defending itself in this litigation, this lawsuit could materially and adversely affect the Company's business, financial condition, results of operations and cash flows.